-Yad Ezra is thrilled to pay tribute to this year’s honorees, Nancy Berman Kleinfeldt, and her children Adin, Caleb and Grace Kleinfeldt.
+Yad Ezra was thrilled to pay tribute to 2021 honorees, Nancy Berman Kleinfeldt, and her children Adin, Caleb and Grace Kleinfeldt.
 The Kleinfeldt Family has been actively involved in our organization for many years.
 Nancy’s association began as a board member in 2000; she immediately began to co-chair our annual Spring Friend-Raiser events, including well attended Texas Hold ‘Em and illusionist events, to name a few, for 18 years.
 She also kicked off the Purim/Pasta annual appeal as a creative and meaningful way for the community to celebrate the holiday and fulfill the mitzvah of matanot l’evyonim (giving to the needy).
 Upon assuming the role of President of the Board of Directors in 2013, Nancy began a “healthy snack bag” program to supplement the groceries distributed to clients with children.
 During her tenure, the Geri Lester Greenhouse was designed and constructed.

 Nancy is also a founder and executive board member of Kehillat Etz Chayim; a board member of Frankel Jewish Academy (FJA); an Icing Smiles custom cake baker/decorator; and serves on Jewish Federation of Metropolitan Detroit’s (JFMD) security committee, and on committees for American Jewish Committee (AJC).